manpan/manos-website/content/project/securitybudget/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-SecurityBudget will be a cyber security dashboard to support SMEs on how to protect their systems subject to a limited available budget.

-**Budget**: £12.5k.\
+**Budget**: £12.5k.

 **Principal Investigator**: Manos Panaousis, **co-Investigator**: George Loukas.

+SecurityBudget is a cyber security dashboard to support SMEs on how to protect their systems subject to a limited available budget.